Plastic – what's the problem?

 Sir David Attenborough's Blue Planet II hammered home the tragedy of plastic pollution in our oceans.
-Up to 12m tonnes of plastic ends up in the sea each year, weighing the same as about 60,000 fully-grown blue whales.
+Up to 12m tonnes of plastic ends up in the sea each year; not far off the weight of a million London buses.
 This includes tiny bits of plastic from cosmetics, bathroom products and tyres.

 Sea creatures can get tangled up in plastic – or mistake it for food.
 The effects can be fatal.
 Harmful chemicals linked to plastic have been found in species from plankton to dolphins.

 How to avoid plastic